BhuviS15/APCSA/README.md

 # APCSA Project Archive

-This repository contains a comprehensive archive of my work from AP Computer Science A. It showcases over 60 projects ranging from foundational Java exercises to advanced simulations and puzzle solvers.
+This repository contains a comprehensive archive of my work from AP Computer Science A (24-25).
+It showcases over 60 projects ranging from foundational Java exercises to advanced simulations and puzzle solvers.
 Each folder includes source code, documentation, and test files, organized for clarity and reproducibility.

-## 🗂️ Project Categories
+## Project Categories

-### 🧱 Core Java Projects
+### Core Java Projects
 Fundamental exercises in object-oriented programming, data structures, and algorithmic logic.

 - Apartment Building